Slow Living August "To-Do" list

 - Visit a sunflower field.

-- Go for nature walks.
+- Go for countyside walks.

 7. Prepare for School & the 'Back to Hogwarts' Vibe

-I know many of my readers have children, so you will be shopping and preparing for the new school year at the beginning of August.
-Even if you don’t have children, or they are already grown-ups, there’s something magical about the back-to-school season.
-As a Potterhead, for me, late August and early September will forever be the 'Back to Hogwarts' time.
-I will be going book shopping at the end of August even when my children grow up.
-The end of this month is a great time to finish reading any summery books and pick up your September reads.
+I know many of my readers have children, so you will be shopping and preparing for the new school year at the end of August.
+Even if you don’t have children or they are already grown-ups, there’s something magical about the back-to-school season.

 A Few Closing Words